camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 #### Validation

 Validating input data is a common task in a connector function.
-Therefore, the SDK provides an API to ensure the data conforms to the connector's requirements.
+The SDK provides an API to ensure the data conforms to the connector's requirements.
 To initiate the validation from the connector function, use the `ConnectorContext` object's `validate` method as shown in the [runtime logic](#runtime-logic) section: